Keck-DataReductionPipelines/MosfireDRP/manual/docs/installing.md

 Install Anaconda as per the instructions on the [Anaconda web site](https://www.continuum.io/downloads).

-Once anaconda is installed, you can use the `conda` command line tool to get the other packages you will need.
-Begin by updating conda itself by running:

-    conda update conda

 Now we will create a conda [environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) specifically for the MOSFIRE DRP.
 Rather than specify everything on the command line, we will get the specification for the environment from the Anaconda Cloud service:

     conda env create joshwalawender/mospy_2016